sleevezipper/hass-workstation-service/README.md

 ## Installation

 You can get the installer from [here](https://hassworkstationstorage.z6.web.core.windows.net/publish/setup.exe).
 When using the installer, the application checks for updates on startup.
 This is the recommended way to install for most users.
 Note: You'll get a Windows Smartscreen warning because the code was self signed.
 You can click "More info" and then "Run anyway" to proceed with installing.
+If you get an error stating your system's settings not allowing installation, please refer to [this StackOverflow answer](https://superuser.com/a/1252757).

 ### Standalone